diegorojasucv/argentine-exchange-rates-elt/README.md

 Several stage models handle data transformations from the source.
 Below is an explanation of each:

-- **stg_exchange_rates_ccl_usd_ars**: Since CCL calculations come from columns, an unpivot using the dbt macro was performed to convert them to rows.
-New fields were added and others were casted.
 - **stg_exchange_rates_cripto_usdt_ars**: The names of the exchanges were mapped to appropriate names using a new macro called `map_values_from_seed`.
 As in the previous case, new fields and some averages for bid and ask prices were added.
 - **stg_exchange_rates_mep_usd_ars**: Renames were done, and new average fields were added.
 - **stg_exchange_rates_official_usd_ars**: Only the indicators needed were filtered, renamed, and new fields were added.
 The API provided other economic indicators as well.